 Community Care Conferences is proud to bring its third event to Birmingham.
 Following overwhelming demand, this conference is primarily aimed towards developing the skills and tools needed by first and second level social work managers across both the Children and Families and Adult Care Services, in the public, voluntary and private sectors.

 |Brian Walsh, Executive Director, People Directorate, Coventry City Council||Annie Hudson, Chief Executive, The College of Social Work||Dame Lorna Boreland-Kelly, Chief Executive Officer, Bokell Associates Ltd||Dr Sheila Fish, Interim Head of Children and Families Service and Head, Learning Together, Social Care Institute for Excellence|

-- Hear how to develop solid interpersonal skills and effective change management strategies
+- Hear case studies in how to develop solid interpersonal skills including negotiation and conflict resolution

 - Focus on 21st Century leadership: Meeting the leadership challenge and developing effective change management strategies

 - Enhance your supervision skills: Exploring what good supervision looks like and a participative workshop on how you can achieve this